wadeallen/fbcmuncie_2018/_news/joining-god-in-the-neighborhood-update.md

 We at FBC have several opportunities to share our care.
-We have seven opportunities coming up now, and each of you can choose at least one in which to participate.
+We have seven opportunities going on now throught the end of the year.
+Each of you can choose at least one in which to participate.

 - Collect pop tabs for McDonalds House / Colleen Massoth